mvanditc/WebAppVIP/README.md

-# Two things needed after you clone:
+# Things to do after after you clone:

 1) Create the file 'config.json' inside the 'server' folder.
 In this file, paste this code (make sure to paste your OWN api key from ZAP):